canonical/checkbox/checkbox-ng/docs/dev/trusted-launcher.rst

 .. note::

-    The two policy files are available in the PlainBox :file:`contrib/` directory.
+    The two policy files are available in the Plainbox :file:`contrib/` directory.

 Environment settings with pkexec